mdarrakibislamrifat/Donation-Campaign/README.md

 # Three Project Feature

-* In Navbar here 3 button links are home,donation,statistics route
+# Home Page Feature
-* When i click home button then show twelve card in home page
+* When i click in home button then show total 12 cards with 4 categories uniques color these categories are clean water ,good water ,clothing and better food for everyone

+# Donation Page Feature
-* When i click donation button then show the donate card
+* When I click on one of the cards on the homepage it shows the donation page then On the donation page when I click on the donate button my model shows to successfully donate

-* Show the statistics to press the statistic button
+# Statistics
+* The statistics page creates a pie chart based on the total twelve buttons and donations on the homepage.